Symmetry Properties of Quantum Dynamical Entropy: Example Numerics: Cumulative AFL in Quantum Cat Map

-\item \textbf{Non-Abelian symmetries.} The $R$ and $W$ operators do not commute, and so generate a non-Abelian symmetry algebra when both symmetries are present.
+The $R$ and $W$ operators do not commute, and so generate a non-Abelian symmetry algebra when both symmetries are present.
 The irreducible representations of the algebra must be either one-dimensional (simultaneous eigenspaces of $R$ and $W$) or two-dimensional, since $W$ exchanges two eigenvectors of $R$.
-Degeneracy of the representations when embedded in the cat map Hilbert space means each representation is tensored with a vector space on which the algebra acts trivially (as a multiple of identity).
-Representing such algebras is discussed in more detail in Sect.~\ref{sect:nonabelian}, while computation of the algebra generated by $R$ and $W$ is reserved for Appx.~\ref{sect:cat-nonabelian-algebra}. \end{enumerate}
+Multiplicity of the representations when embedded in the cat map Hilbert space means each representation is tensored with a vector space on which the algebra acts trivially (as a multiple of identity), sometimes known as the multiplicity space.
+Representing such algebras is discussed in more detail in Sec.~\ref{sect:nonabelian}, while computation of the algebra generated by $R$ and $W$ is reserved for Appendix~\ref{sect:cat-nonabelian-algebra}.